katyhuff/blog/_posts/2014-10-08-dsesummit.markdown

 It seems overly ambitious and questionably helpful, but I guess he's been doing it for years, so it must be serving him well somehow.
-In the same way that Titus' blog is an impressive body of work, so too is this blog.
+In the same way that Titus' blog is an impressive body of work, so too is Hogg's blog.
 I'm inspired.

 He also has [a teaching blog.](http://hoggteaching.blogspot.com/)